Gazpacho (Quick, Easy, Delicious!)

 A Gazpacho Recipe Without Bread

-So if I left out the bread, what did I include in my simple, yummy Gazpacho recipe?
+Since I left out the bread, what did I include in my simple, yummy Gazpacho recipe?

-Next on the list is a cucumber.
+• Cucumber.
+Crisp and hydrating.
 If you're using an average-sized cucumber, you'll need about half of it.
 If you're using a long English cucumber, you'll need about a 4-inch section.
 Be sure to peel your cucumber to eliminate potential bitterness or texture.

-I also toss a big ol' clove of garlic into my Gazpacho recipe.
-It adds flavor without overpowering the whole soup (which is my hesitation when it comes to adding onions).
+• Garlic.
+Fresh and pungent.
+To add flavor without overpowering the whole soup (which is my hesitation when it comes to adding onions).

-Two bowls of Easy Gazpacho recipe with bowl of chopped veggies in background.
+Gazpacho recipe with spoons in background.

 Additional Optional Ingredients